Scada-Hacker/EmacsWindowManager/README.md

-# EmacsWindowManager
+# Emacs Window Manager
 Due to popular demand I'm uploading the Emacs Windows Manager procedure

 This documents the procedure for using Emacs as a windows manager.

 Why ?
 Why would you do this ?

 As with most things - because I can.
-And also because Emacs is incredibly usefull.
-I became aware I didnt need to leave Emacs for most things i do, and anything else could simply be launched from a terminal.
-So with that in mind I did some research and found others have allready done similiar with varying degrees of success.
+And because Emacs is incredibly usefull.
+I became aware I dont need to leave Emacs for most things I do, and anything else could be launched from a terminal.
+So with that in mind I did some research and found others have done similiar with varying degrees of success.

 http://www.howardism.org/Technical/Emacs/new-window-manager.html

-I also found a project which turns Emacs into a tiling window manager along the lines of Ratpoison / I3
+I found a project which turns Emacs into a tiling window manager along the lines of Ratpoison / I3

 https://github.com/ch11ng/exwm